 This little corner of Central America has rich history, breathtaking views, and crystal clear waters waiting to be explored on your next scuba diving adventure!

-The Best Belize Scuba Diving
+Scuba Diving Belize

 Belize is home to some of the best scuba diving in the world!
 The Belize Barrier Reef stretches longer than the country at 190 miles long!
 It was named a UNESCO World Heritage Site in 1996.

-There are three stunning atolls (ring-shaped coral reefs or islands) in Belize that are a must-see for all divers!
+In addition to the world famous Blue Hole, there are three stunning atolls (ring-shaped coral reefs or islands) in Belize that are a must-see for all divers!

 Lighthouse Reef is the easternmost atoll, stretching 30 miles long and 8 miles wide.
 It is the only atoll with an airstrip.

 It’s also home to the Great Blue Hole, one of the largest sinkholes ever discovered measuring 1,043 ft wide and 407 ft deep.
 It lies near the center of the atoll, forming an almost perfect circle.
 Scuba diving the Belize Blue Hole isn’t known for diverse marine life.
 Instead, you will enjoy massive stalactite formations.
 Once you’re off the boat, you’ll head straight down to 130 ft deep, only cruising there for a few moments until you begin your slow and steady surface.
 Due to the depth of this dive, check with your dive leaders to see if you need to be at least an advanced adventure scuba diver.